Stewart Little

 Senior Vice President

-Juliette Sizer is a School Admin Manager at Bangalow Public School and has worked in the NSW education system for nearly 30 years.
+Juliette Sizer is a School Admin Manager at Bangalow Public School and has worked in the NSW education system for more than 30 years.

-A unionist all her working life, she has been a PSA delegate since 2003.
+A unionist all her working life, she has been a PSA Delegate since 2003 and the PSA Senior Vice President since 2021.

 Shelley Odewahn